aandrushko/black-jack-BE/README.md

 Your Black Jack Back-End is now alive, ready to serve your gaming app and communicate with the powerful MongoDB.

-Know the jump to FE part of this game, and follow the instructions in it.
+Now jump to the FE part of this game, and follow the instructions in it.

 🃏 Get Your Game On!